arbuthnot-eth/sui-stack-messaging-sdk/Examples.md

 const tx = new Transaction();

-// Build the add members transaction const addMembersBuilder = messagingClient.addMembers({
+// Build the add members transaction (can use address instead of creatorCapId) const addMembersBuilder = messagingClient.addMembers({
   channelId,
   memberCapId: creatorMemberCapId,
-  creatorCapId,
   newMemberAddresses,
+  address: creatorSigner.toSuiAddress(), // Auto-fetches CreatorCap
 });

 // Add to the transaction